vwkd/didi/src/branching.md

 title: Branching
 index: 7
 ---
-# Branching

 ## Introduction

 - conditionally used string value
 - creates a code path
+- no "else" since is same as two consecutive "if"s since input string is consumed by code path that is used
-- for multiple branches uses first one that works, short-circuit
+- for multiple "if"s uses first one that works, short-circuit
-- only ever one code path is used since since input string is consumed by it
-- no "else" in favour of separate "if"s
+- use nested "if"s to continue on a given code path instead of consecutive "if"s
 - replaces regex lookahead, lookbehind, conditional statement, or, lookahead conditional, lookbehind conditional, etc.